Riley-livingston/Omdena-African-City-Growth-Streamlit/README.md

 # temporary_streamlit_1
-This repository contains the Contents for the final deliverable, developed by members of the Omdena Nairobi, Kenya Chapter working on predictive Modeling for Urban growth
+This repository contains the Contents for the final deliverable, developed by members of the Omdena Nairobi, Kenya Chapter working on predictive modeling for urban growth.

 https://omdena.com/projects/inpredictive-modelling-for-urban-growth/